-- As noted above, the severe five-year drought affecting the entire west coast is the primary negative factor for the juvenile steelhead population as rearing habitat dries early, or doesn't exist at all, along with low flows and higher water temperatures; - ➤ variable lagoon conditions, including highly variable water surface elevation changes caused by mechanical breaching, chronic poor water quality (especially in the fall), and predation by birds and striped bass; - ➤ barriers or seasonal impediments to juvenile and smolt emigration, such as intermittent periods of low flow below the Narrows during the normal spring emigration season; - > spring flow variability such as low-flow conditions that could dewater redds prematurely or high flows that could either deposit sediment over redds or completely wash them out; - > chronic, and occasionally acute, fall temperature and hydrogen sulfide levels below LPD, and the increase in suspended sediment from the SCD removal project; - ➤ the potential for enhanced predation on smolts and YOY migrating through the sediment field above LPD.
+- variable lagoon conditions, including highly variable water surface elevation changes caused by mechanical breaching, chronic poor water quality (especially in the fall), and predation by birds and striped bass; - barriers or seasonal impediments to juvenile and smolt emigration, such as intermittent periods of low flow below the Narrows during the normal spring emigration season; - spring flow variability such as low-flow conditions that could dewater redds prematurely or high flows that could either deposit sediment over redds or completely wash them out; - occasionally elevated fall temperature and hydrogen sulfide levels below LPD, and the increase in sediment from the SCD removal project; - the potential for enhanced predation on smolts and YOY migrating through the sediment field above LPD; and - invasive species: striped bass have recently (2015) started migrating up the river from the lagoon (up to the San Clemente reach in 2017) and are likely preying on juvenile steelhead.
+New Zealand Mud Snails (NZMS) were first discovered during BMI surveys at Red Rock (mid-valley) in 2016 and now comprise up to 62% of the BMI in the lower river.
+NZMS outcompete native invertebrates and are a poor food item themselves for steelhead.